Frequently Asked Questions

 - What are the hardware, software or Internet requirements for this program?

 You will need a Windows or a Mac operating system, reliable internet, and a built in or external web camera.
-For more information please see the Operating Systems Supported and the NYU Tandon Online Computer Requirements page.
+For more information please see the Operating Systems Supported and the Digital Learning Computer Requirements page.

 - Is there someone I can call for tech support?